nikitaa03/Watch-Jwellery-Ecommerce/README.md

 # Watch-Jwellery-Ecommerce Website
-using HTML and CSS.
+Website is created using HTML and CSS.
-Logo and backgorund images created with canva.
+Logo design and backgorund designs are created with canva.